-03 Jun A Little Kelp From My Friends: How to Make Seaweed Liquid Fertilizer
+03 Jun A Little Kelp From My Friends: How to Make Liquid Seaweed Fertilizer

-But slowly, we’re coming around.
+But we’re coming around.
 We recently discovered our garden pond as a way to feed our tillandsia; since then, we’ve been intrigued by fertilizing hacks that are both outside the box and right under our noses.

 When we arrived at Windansea yesterday, the tide was ebbing.
 Kelp beds stretched south toward the rocks.
 At the height of summer, we diligently avoid these tangled masses of sugar wrack and giant kelp that attract mobs of flies — not a good look while you’re trying to eat a sandwich, play paddleball and drink a smuggled-in cocktail.
 Today, though?
 We couldn’t have been happier to see them.